-The QFE is a natural result of thoughtful planning that implements necessary action steps to ensure ongoing integration and institutional effectiveness.
-Included in the steps for the Project Area Integrated Planning and Decision Making, evaluation and revision of the CCPD will be an integral component.
+This review occurred in 2014-2015 and resulted in numerous recommendations and revisions (see March 2, 2015 memo to College Council from task force) that require further action.
+While surveys indicate increased satisfaction with communication, the college realized during the self-study process that deeper consideration of several of the recommendations was required.
+The QFE is a result of that realization, and of thoughtful planning to implement necessary action steps to ensure ongoing integration and institutional effectiveness.
+Included in the steps for the Project Area Integrated Planning and Decision Making, continued evaluation and revision of the CCPD will be an integral component.